ViniGarcia/HeterNet/README.md

 =================================================================================================================
 ```

-The results will be presented in the prompt, and cosists of the candidates located at the Pareto Frontier defined in the last generation created by the algoriothm (the mapping may include extra network function to enable tunnels between different domains):
+<p align="justify">The results will be presented in the prompt, and cosists of the candidates located at the Pareto Frontier defined in the last generation created by the algoriothm (the mapping may include extra network function to enable tunnels between different domains):</p>

 ```
 {'MAP': [['NF1', 'D0'], ['NF2', 'D0'], ['NTF', 'D0'], ['NTF', 'D1'], ['NF3', 'D1'], ['NF4', 'D1'], ['NF5', 'D1']], 'RESULT': {'COST': 50.0, 'LAT': 100.0, 'BDW': 10000.0}},